silvernailj/under20racks/README.md

 BICSI 002.
 Codes are adopted and amended locally, and conditions vary by room.
 The AHJ, the engineer of record and your insurer all outrank this drawing set.

-On tiers: the Uptime Institute defines **four** (I–IV).
-"Tier 5" is a proprietary Switch marketing designation, not an Uptime classification.

 ## License

 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) — use, adapt and build on these